Frienstein: History

-On the present-day climbing route called the Alter Weg ("Old Way") one can still see the rebates and steps cut out of the rock that were once used to climb it.
-Even on the summit area there are traces of the watchtower in the shape of rebates for anchoring a wooden observation post.
+On the present-day climbing route called the Alter Weg ("Old Way"), one can still see the rebates and steps cut out of the rock that was once used to climb it.
+Even on the summit area, there are traces of the watchtower in the shape of rebates for anchoring a wooden observation post.

-On the eastern side at the foot of the rock is the Ida Grotto (Idagrotte), a large crevice and bedding cave, that is nowadays a popular destination.
+On the eastern side at the foot of the rock is the Ida Grotto (Idagrotte), a large crevice and bedding cave that is nowadays a popular destination.
 It can only be reached over a narrow band of rock.
-In the grotto there are still traces of its medieval use as a living area.
+In the grotto, there are still traces of its medieval use as a living area.

 Because of its size and the fact that it is easy to get to, the Ida Grotto is a popular goal for Boofers, a Saxon term for hikers who sleep out in the open.
-However, in recent years, there have been repeated cases of hikers who have fallen and been seriously injured or killed as a result of being intoxicated with alcohol.
+However, in recent years, there have been repeated cases of hikers who have fallen and been seriously injured or killed due to being intoxicated with alcohol.

 Climbing peak

-The Frienstein is a popular climbing peak in the Saxon Switzerland Climbing Region, but its summit is not accessible to hikers and walkers.
-The first recreational ascent of the peak took place in 1873, although it had been conquered before with the help of artificial aids.
-The route known today as the Alter Weg is classified as climbing grade III.
-There are also more difficult routes of up to grade XIb.
+The Frienstein is a famous climbing peak in the Saxon Switzerland Climbing Region, but its summit is not accessible to hikers and walkers.
+The first recreational ascent of the mountain took place in 1873, although it had been conquered before with the help of artificial aids.
+Today's route, known as the Alter Weg is classified as climbing grade III.
+There are also more challenging routes up to grade XIb.
 Climbing history was written on the Königshangel when grade IX was reached for the first time in Saxon Switzerland.
-In 1965 it was successful climbed for the first time by Fritz Eske, after several unsuccessful attempts by other noteworthy climbers.
+In 1965, it was successfully climbed for the first time by Fritz Eske after several unsuccessful attempts by other noteworthy climbers.